 On first blush, using spreadsheets to manage your property tax data may seem like an obvious solution: it’s inexpensive, easy to learn, and there are thousands of templates to be found online.

-But when it comes to multi-jurisdictional portfolios, spreadsheets aren’t a reliable tool, especially for growing businesses.
+But when it comes to multi-property portfolios, spreadsheets aren’t a reliable tool, especially for growing businesses.
 Excel’s basic accounting functions aren’t sufficient to process vast quantities of data, and complex macros and formulas can be difficult to learn, leading to knowledge silos within and between departments.
 What’s more, linking data between spreadsheets and maintaining dozens or hundreds of formulas is tenuous.
 Not to mention the added likelihood of errors – both as a result of manual data entry and within the formulas themselves.

 With more than half of firms around the world lacking trust in their data accuracy, it’s no question that a single, integrated software system is the foundation for effective property tax data management.